-Our researchers will realise these three essential tasks for quantum machines through our three research programs.
-In the designer quantum materials program, they will produce the material building blocks of quantum machines.
-Meanwhile, through the quantum-enabled diagnostics and imaging program, our researchers will extend quantum diagnostic and imaging systems far beyond their current capabilities.
-And, in the quantum engines and instruments program, they will integrate the component of a quantum machine into a functioning device.
+In the designer quantum materials program, they are producing the material building blocks of quantum machines.
+Through the quantum-enabled diagnostics and imaging program, our researchers are extending quantum diagnostic and imaging systems far beyond their current capabilities.
+And, in the quantum engines and instruments program, they are integrating the components of a quantum machine into a functioning device.

 Find out more: